apache/trafficserver/doc/admin/http-proxy-caching.en.rst

    -  Whether Traffic Server tracks the origin servers by IP address or by hostname.

 #.
-Run the command :option:`traffic_line -x` to apply the configuration changes.
+Run the command :option:`traffic_ctl config reload` to apply the configuration changes.

 .. _transaction-buffering-control: